jaspersim/jaspersim.github.io/_pages/about.md

 Hello there!

 I'm a linguist, and I'm interested in social variation in language and language acquisition.
-My current research projects focus on issues that sit at the intersection of sociolinguistics, phonetics and child language acquisition.
+My current research projects focus on issues that sit at the intersection of sociolinguistics, phonetics, and child language acquisition.

 **Here are some of my academic interests**